Jpgudim/Jpgudim/README.md

 Hi, I'm @Jpgudim.
-I am a college student majoring in information systems with a minor in computer science.
+I am a college student getting a bachelor's degree in information systems with a minor in computer science.

-Currently I am learning/Working with:
-- Python
-- SQL
-- HTML/CSS
-- Java

-I am pursuing a career in IT, particularly data analytics/engineering and software engineering.
+I am pursuing a career in data engineering and analytics.

-My commits are primarily used to keep track of my projects and see my progression over time.

-Thanks!
+My main personal project that I am working on is my stock market dashboard.
+Project details and plans:
+- Python for data retrieval from Polygon API
+- PostgresSQL database to store historical data
+- Dash for data visualization
+- Render for web hosting